Skip to main content

 • SMO 6: Investigation and Discipline

 Auditors of entities regulated by the Central Bank of the Republic (BCU) and individuals who voluntarily join the CCEAU are subject to investigative and disciplinary (I&D) systems.
-The BCU has adopted procedures for auditors registered in its registry; however, the extent to which the system established by the BCU aligns with the requirements of SMO 6 is unclear.
+The BCU has responsibility for the I&D of auditors registered in its registry; however, it is not evident if the I&D system established by the BCU aligns with the best practices of SMO 6.

 The CCEAU has established an Ethics Commission responsible for operationalizing the I&D system for its members.
 The Commission receives complaints about malpractices and misconduct, which is defined as criminal activity, breaches of professional standards, and breaches of ethical requirements.
-Between 2017–2020, the Commission processed ten cases.
-The CCEAU assessed its I&D policies against the requirements of SMO 6 and has identified the main gaps, such as members of the I&D committee do not include non-accountants and limited ability to impose sanctions, among others.
+The CGE reports that its system is aligned with the main requirements of SMO 6.

 • SMO 7: International Financial Reporting Standards

-Although the Permanent Commission of Adequate Accounting Standards (CPNCA) within the Ministry of Economy and Finance is responsible for the adoption of corporate accounting standards, the CCEAU actively participates and contributes to the standard-setting process as the primary technical resource for the CPNCA.
+The Permanent Commission of Adequate Accounting Standards (CPNCA) within the Ministry of Economy and Finance is the authority responsible for the adoption of corporate accounting standards.
+The CCEAU actively participates and contributes to the standard-setting process as a primary technical resource for the CPNCA.
 The association nominates members to sit on the Commission and played a crucial role in driving the legislative reform that adopted IFRS for application by public interest entities in 2010 and IFRS for Small and Medium-sized Entities (SMEs) in 2014 within the country.

-The CCEAU indicates that it supports its members' implementation of the standards by providing training activities on both IFRS and IFRS for SMEs, monitoring and disseminating information on the international developments in this area, and offering the Inter-American Accounting Association IFRS for SMEs certification.
+The CCEAU indicates that it supports its members’ implementation of the standards by providing training activities on both IFRS and IFRS for SMEs, and monitoring and disseminating information on the international developments in this area.
 In addition, the CCEAU details that it organizes forums and dialogues with relevant stakeholders, such as Business Chambers, the Central Bank of the Republic, and universities, to discuss the implementation of IFRS.

 Lastly, the CCEAU is a member of Latin American Accounting Standard Setters Group (GLENIF) and participates in the international standard-setting process by providing comments to exposure drafts which are collated through GLENIF at a regional level.